From £42,0758

 It’s a hard car to corrupt and break its composed feel, and it’s all backed up with good refinement levels.

-This is where the Capri’s development really accelerated ahead of the Explorer at Ford’s Lommel proving ground in Belgium, in order to try to make it as “Ford fun to drive as possible”, in Koesters’ words, while ensuring it was comfortable too.
+This follows Ford's push to make the Capri as “Ford fun to drive as possible”, in Koesters’ words, while ensuring it was comfortable too.
 Balancing these things successfully has been a long-term talent of Ford’s.

 MPG & RUNNING COSTS